tercen/read_fcs_operator/README.md

 ##### Details

-The operator transforms FCS files into Tercen dataset.
-If the document is a ZIP file containing a set of FCS files, the operator extracts the FCS files and tranforms them into Tercen datasets.
+The operator transforms FCS files into Tercen table.
+If the document is a ZIP file containing a set of FCS files, the operator extracts the FCS files and transforms them into Tercen table.

 The Flow Cytometry Standard is a data file standard for the reading and writing of data from flow cytometry experiments.